WebAssembly/function-references/document/core/appendix/algorithm.rst

 then its initialization status is updated and the change is recorded in the initialization stack.
 Thus, the initialization status of all locals can be reset to a previous state by denoting a specific height in the initialization stack.

+The size of the initialization stack is bounded by the number of (non-defaultable) locals in a function, so can be preallocated by an algorithm.

 The control stack is likewise manipulated through auxiliary functions:

 .. code-block:: pseudo